sabrinamerkin/sabrinamerkin.github.io/_posts/2023-06-15-World-Bank.md

 | DT.AMT.OFFT.CD	| PPG, official creditors (AMT, current US$)	| 1191187963.083064523 |
 | DT.AMT.PBND.CD	| PPG, bonds (AMT, current US$) |	1082623947.653623188 |

-The indicator `DT.AMT.DLXF.CD` holds the greatest average debt.
+The indicator `DT.AMT.DLXF.CD` is the greatest debt on average.
 This category is representative of debts requiring long-term repayments.
-This makes sense as long-term debts often acquire immediate capital.
+This makes sense since long-term debt often acquires the most capital over time.

-An interesting observation in the above finding is that there is a significant difference in the average debts following the second highest indicator.
-This implies that the first two indicators might not be the most severe debt categories amongst **all** countries.
+We can observe from the above finding that there is a significant difference in average debts following the second highest indicator.
+This implies that the first two indicators might be the most severe debt categories amongst all countries.

-We can investigate this further to discover which country owes the highest debt in the long-term debts (DT.AMT.DLXF.CD) category.
-This will allow us to observe whether this particular country has an inflated long-term debt category.
+We can investigate this further to discover which country owes the highest debt in the long-term debt (DT.AMT.DLXF.CD) category.

 ``` sql
 %%sql